MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-compliance-policies.md

 For example, you could configure several related actions to occur in a sequence.
 First, immediately upon being noncompliant you might have Intune send an email to the device’s user, and perhaps an administrator as well.
 Then a few days later, a second action could send a different email reminder, with details about a deadline for remediating the device.
 You might also configure a final action to add a device to a list of devices you might want to retire, with the action set to run only after a device continues to remain noncompliant for an excessive period.

 While compliance policy can mark a device as noncompliant, you’ll also need a plan for how to remediate noncompliant devices.
 This could include admins using noncompliant device status to request updates or configurations be made to a device.
-To provide general guidance to device users you can configure the *send email to end user* action for noncompliance to include useful tips or contacts for resolving a device compliance issue.
+To provide general guidance to device users, you can configure the *send email to end user* action for noncompliance to include useful tips or contacts for resolving a device compliance issue.

 To learn more, see [Actions for noncompliance](../protect/actions-for-noncompliance.md).

 ### Minimal compliance policy recommendations

-After you establish tenant-wide compliance policy settings and establish communications or rules for actions for noncompliant devices, you are likely ready to create and deploy device compliance policies to discrete groups of devices or users.
+After you establish tenant-wide compliance policy settings and establish communications or rules for actions for noncompliant devices, you're likely ready to create and deploy device compliance policies to discrete groups of devices or users.

 Before you deploy compliance policies, sync on the expected configurations for settings that overlap between device configuration and device compliance teams.
 Ensure the two policy types agree on the correct configuration, which can help avoid policy conflicts, over enforcement, or for devices to lack the minimal configurations expected by your organization.